The 17 Greatest Picasso Paintings in 2024

 There are few objects in the art world as iconic and instantly recognizable as Picasso paintings.
 His name is synonymous with Cubism, a movement he helped start, though his talent extends into a host of styles and mediums.

-Side-by-side with inventive Warhol paintings, graphic images from Piet Mondrian and the energetic works of Jackson Pollock, Picasso paintings contributed to a trove of modern art that’s been treasured for generations.
+Side-by-side with inventive Warhol paintings, graphic images from Piet Mondrian and the energetic Jackson Pollock paintings, Picasso paintings contributed to a trove of modern art that’s been treasured for generations.
 Over time, Picasso paintings have turned out to be some of the most valuable and imitated artworks ever created.

 You may have seen Picasso paintings on television, in magazines or even in museums if you're a dedicated art fiend.
-You might even have prints or pictures of Picasso paintings hanging in your home.
+You might even have prints or pictures from one the most famous painters hanging in your home.
 And you’ve surely heard of their enormous value, since word of Picasso paintings for sale always makes national news.

 With such a broad body of work created throughout his lifetime, which Picasso paintings are the best examples of his expansive talents?
 We pulled together a virtual exhibit of our picks for the 17 greatest Picasso paintings to give a sampling of what this creative genius added to the modern art conversation.